Pilot-T Project: New Solutions in the Interface between Mobility and ICT

 - are led by women project managers, assuming all factors relating to scientific merit and relevance are essentially equal.

-Project concepts related to this area should be directed to the PILOT-E scheme as well as the ENERGIX and MAROFF programmes at the Research Council, the Environmental Technology Scheme at Innovation Norway or to Enova.
+Projects involving the development of environment-friendly energy for transport, including battery power, hydrogen and biofuels are not eligible to receive funding under this call.
+Projects related to this area should be directed to the ENERGIX and MAROFF programmes at the Research Council, the Environmental Technology Scheme at Innovation Norway or to Enova.

-The call for proposals has been approved as an aid scheme by The EFTA Surveillance Authority (ESA) with the reference: GBER 35/2019/R&D&I.
+The call for proposals has been approved as an aid scheme by the EFTA Surveillance Authority (ESA) with the reference: GBER/41/R&D&I.

 Who is eligible to apply?